Guaifenesin, hydrocodone, and phenylephrine

 What is guaifenesin, hydrocodone, and phenylephrine?

-Guaifenesin, hydrocodone, and phenylephrine may also be used for other purposes not listed in this medication guide.
+Guaifenesin, hydrocodone, and phenylephrine may also be used for purposes not listed in this medication guide.

 Before taking this medicine

-You should not use this medicine if you are allergic to guaifenesin, hydrocodone, or phenylephrine.
+You should not use this medicine if you are allergic to guaifenesin, hydrocodone, or phenylephrine, or if you have:

 liver or kidney disease;